-ACID Properties in DBMS Explained with the Real World Example
+ACID Properties in DBMS Explained with the Real Time Example

 To consider the reliability of the database, there are ACID properties in DBMS (Database Management System).